Mathemagical-Community/Mathemagical.js/README.md

 To bridge this gap, we propose Mathemagical.js: a software library that makes it easier to program web-based mathematical figures, animations, and interactives in 2D and 3D (like the ones in this [demo video](https://youtu.be/Br40z-lpC3o)).
 To make it intuitive enough for beginners and flexible enough for experts, we are building on [p5.js](https://github.com/processing/p5.js/tree/main), which has already managed this feat in the visual arts.

 ## Who’s behind it?
-This is an open-source, community-driven project.
+This is an open-source, community-driven project. **_You can join our mailing list by filling out the [Mathemagical.js community form](https://docs.google.com/forms/d/e/1FAIpQLScmVUW9doOZlzCN7k-P5XqKIGUIx_tWplqUySZSneT7IelDKA/viewform)._**

 We plan to follow the [All Contributors specification](https://allcontributors.org/) and will set this up soon; for now, we include a description of early contributions here:

 * [@GregStanton](https://github.com/GregStanton) proposed the library and leads the project.
 * [@tfadali](https://github.com/tfadali) has provided regular feedback and thoughtful discussion about design choices.